medialab/xan/docs/cmd/map.md

 map options:
     -f, --evaluate-file        Read evaluation expression from a file instead.
+    -O, --overwrite            If set, expressions named with a column already existing in the file will be overwritten with the result of the expression instead of adding a new column at the end.
+                               This means you can both transform and add columns at the same time.
     -p, --parallel             Whether to use parallelization to speed up computations.
                                Will automatically select a suitable number of threads to use based on your number of cores.
 Use -t, --threads if you want to